rfaridi/dataviz-south-asia/README.md

 Here we showcase some data visualizations on South Asian countries.

-First we start with a visualization inspired by Hans Rosling using googleVis package in R.
+First we start with a visualization inspired by Hans Rosling using googleVis package in R. If you just want to checkout the motion chart then click [here](https://rfaridi.github.io/dataviz-south-asia/sa.html).

+You can have the detailed description of building the visualiztion [here](https://rfaridi.github.io/dataviz-south-asia/south_asia.html)